OwenHW1399/Online-Stop-Watch-App/README.md

 # Online-Stop-Watch-App
 A web-based stop watch application that can record lap time.\
-This app is programmed using HTML, CSS, Javascript, Jequery, and Bootstrap.\
+This app is programmed using HTML, CSS, Javascript, Jequery and Bootstrap.\
 Here is a video of the presentation of this app:
 [Screen recording of demonstrating the functions of the online stop watch](https://youtu.be/M98f6JR9gkM)